dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

     oc describe pvc/my-container-storage

 The details of the PVC show all the desired properties of the requested storage and against which `StorageClass` it has been submitted.
-Since it's already bound thanks to dynamic provisioning it also displays the name of the `PersistentVolume` which was generated to fulfill the claim.
+Since it's already bound thanks to dynamic provisioning it also displays the name of the `PersistentVolume` which was generated to fulfil the claim.
+The name of the `PV` always follows the pattern `pvc-...`.

 ``` hl_lines="1 5"
 Name:           my-container-storage